DaniloAlcoforado/twitter-doc/source/includes/followers/_list_followed.md

 }
 ```

-This endpoint return all person that the logged in person follows.
+This endpoint returns all people that the logged in person follows.

 ### HTTP Request